runag/runag/README.md

   * [🚞 Runagfile to configure my workstation](https://github.com/senotrusov/workstation-runagfile).
 With one command it creates me a computer that I could use in my daily works without much additional configuration and setup required.
 It installs and configures software, keys, backup service.

-  * [🚋 Example sopkafile with rails and node](https://github.com/senotrusov/example-sopkafile-with-rails-and-node).
+  * [🚋 Example runagfile with rails and node](https://github.com/senotrusov/example-runagfile-with-rails-and-node).
 That I use to deploy my Rails/Node.js projects to Linux servers.
 I usually put that into the project directory to extend with project-specific stuff.

 ## One-liner to deploy sopka an a new machine